pinlunhuang/BitcoinConverter/README.md

 # BitcoinConverter

-A Simple iOS app to implement function like To-Do List
+A Simple Bitcoin Currency Converter using iOS UIPicker

 Use Pods
 1. SwiftyJSON